For centuries Bilberry Click to listen highlighted text! Bilberry (aka Huckleberry) has been used as a circulatory enhancer and diabetic aid.

 One of the families of a flight leader had an older woman who suggested using Bilberry jam as an aid to night vision.
 Researchers found fifty years later what the RAF already knew, Bilberry’s powerful effects increased retinal purple (RHODOPSIN) by dramatic amounts in just twenty minutes .

-Another study showed Bilberry to improve eyesight and increase occular blood supply in 75% of patients.
-It improved nearsightedness after 5 months of regular use while an 83% improvement in visual acuity was recorded after only 15 days.
+Another study showed Bilberry to improve eyesight and increase ocular blood supply in 75% of patients.
+It improved nearsightedness after 5 months of regular use while an 83% improvement in visual acuity was recorded after only 15 days (Remember, I’m at 12 days – it took two days to arrive from Amazon!).

 One of the more encouraging statistics regarding Bilberry’s visual enhancing properties is that over 80% of the people taking Bilberry for the first time improved on their visual acuity exam and passed a night vision test within 3 minutes of ingestion.
 Long term improvements took an average of 6 weeks with regular doses.